 Like us, dogs will dream throughout their sleeping pattern.
 This is part of the REM process.
 REM refers to “rapid eye movement” and is indicated by the rapid movement of your Frenchies eyes under their eyelids as they dream.
 This part of the sleep cycle will come with a lot of brain activity.

 Your Frenchie may use more energy during this time frame.
 They will begin to breathe more rapidly to take in extra oxygen, which can then be transported from the lungs into the bloodstream and converted into energy.

 The REM phase of a puppy would be much more intense than that of a grown french bulldog as they go into REM sleep more often.

 It’s most likely your Frenchie is dreaming about chasing something around the yard.
-Older dogs will tend not to breath rapidly for extended periods in their sleep though.
+Older dogs will tend not to breathe rapidly for extended periods in their sleep, though.

 While a short duration of rapid breathing is appropriate, longer durations can be a red flag and can indicate an underlying problem with your French Bulldog health.

 It is impossible to determine the cause of your dog’s breathing difficulties, and you will need to visit your veterinarian.
 Here are some examples that could be affecting your Frenchies’ fast breathing, both awake and asleep.